Skip to main content

 2. Go online and research one of the Asian Tigers (Hong Kong, Singapore, Taiwan, South Korea).
 Why are they called Asian Tigers?
 How are their economies compared to other Asian nations and the U.S.?

-This page titled 1.10: Historical and Current Variations of Capitalism is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.10: Historical and Current Variations of Capitalism is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.